Eric D. Green: Honors

 Honors given to Green include a Helen Hay Whitney Postdoctoral Research Fellowship (1989–1990), a Lucille P. Markey Scholar Award in Biomedical Science (1990–1994), induction into the American Society for Clinical Investigation (2002), an Alumni Achievement Award from Washington University School of Medicine (2005), induction into the Association of American Physicians (2007), a Distinguished Alumni Award from Washington University (2010), the Cotlove Lectureship Award from the Academy of Clinical Laboratory Physicians and Scientists (2011), a Ladue Horton Watkins High School Distinguished Alumni Award (2012), and the Wallace H. Coulter Lectureship Award from the American Association for Clinical Chemistry (2012).

-He is a founding editor of the journal Genome Research (1995–present) and a series editor for Genome Analysis: A Laboratory Manual (1994–1998), both published by Cold Spring Harbor Laboratory Press.
-He is also co-editor of the Annual Review of Genomics and Human Genetics (since 2005).
+Green is a founding editor of the journal Genome Research (1995–present) and a series editor for Genome Analysis: A Laboratory Manual (1994–1998), both published by Cold Spring Harbor Laboratory Press.

+He was a co-editor of the Annual Review of Genomics and Human Genetics from 2005-2026.
 Green has authored and co-authored over 340 scientific publications.